Archive for September, 2006

 September 11, 2006

 New York City has a rapid metabolism; a lot happens here, and even when it’s something unpleasant, the wound closes quickly, and rarely leaves much of a scar.
-September 11th was different, though: it hurt us very badly indeed, and though we don’t have much of a limp these days, we are still shaken.
-Today here in Gotham the old pain was back again, throbbing and aching, and the hole where the towers used to be still feels like a missing tooth.
+September 11th was different, though; it hurt us very badly indeed, and though we don’t have much of a limp these days, we are still shaken, and today here in Gotham the old pain was back again, throbbing and aching, and the gaping hole where the towers were still feels like a missing front tooth.

-As I say, New York is a resilient place - vibrantly alive if any place on Earth is - and we’re fine, mostly.
-But there are some wounds here that will never fully heal, and today you couldn’t be in the city without being aware of the presence of a great sorrow, the collective grief of the millions who mourn the thousands who died.
+As I say, New York is a resilient place – vibrantly alive if any place on Earth is – and we’re fine, mostly.
+But there are some wounds here that will never fully heal, and today you couldn’t be in the city without being aware of the presence of a great, almost unbearable sorrow, the collective grief of the millions who mourn the thousands who died.

 Just Can’t Help It